snowflakedb/snowflake-connector-net/doc/Connecting.md

 <br />

+**Note**: Connections should not be shared across multiple threads.

 ### Password-based Authentication

 The following example demonstrates how to open a connection to Snowflake.
 This example uses a password for authentication.